Can I Eat Expired Atlantic Pollock?

 Can I eat Atlantic Pollock if it's been at room temperature for a few hours?

-If Atlantic Pollock has been left at room temperature for a few hours, it's best to discard it to prevent foodborne illness.
+If Atlantic Pollock has been left at room temperature for a few hours, it's best to discard it to reduce the risk of foodborne illness.
 Seafood, including Atlantic Pollock, should not be left out at room temperature for more than 2 hours to ensure food safety.

 How long after opening can I eat leftover cooked Atlantic Pollock?